top of page

 For example, at Wilbur McMahon School (WMS), healthy relationships, celebrating one's uniqueness and that of others, and bullying prevention are a priority year-round with a variety of programs.
 This starts in the classroom with Open Circle, a Social Emotional Learning/Educational Equity (SELEE) curriculum for grades kindergarten through 5.
 Open Circle is incorporated into the curriculum during weekly extended homerooms.
 WMS' specialists, special educators, co-curricular teachers, and Teaching Assistants have also completed training and are paired with homeroom teachers to support and be a part of Open Circle -- making it truly school wide in grades K-5.
 In grades 6, 7 and 8, WMS has implemented Choose Love, which teaches students to manage their emotions, set goals, show empathy and make responsible decisions.
 Choose Love is part of the curriculum two times per week and is run by WMS' Counselor/Social Worker.

-During the spring 2020, all middle school teachers and specialists completed and/or began Tier I training in implementing the International Baccalaureate' Middle Years Program (IB MYP), which turns our curriculum upside down -- in a good way.
+Since the spring of 2020, all middle school teachers and specialists completed and/or began Tier I training in implementing the International Baccalaureate' Middle Years Program (IB MYP), which turns our curriculum upside down -- in a good way.
 From Ibo.org: "IB MYP aims to develop active learners and internationally minded young people who can empathize with others and pursue lives of purpose and meaning.
 The program empowers students to inquire into a wide range of issues and ideas of significance locally, nationally and globally.
 The result is young people who are creative, critical and reflective thinkers."

 All staff (Certified Staff, Teacher Assistants, Administration) completed a minimum of 10 hours of PD leading to earn a Basic Restorative Tools Certificate, which includes content focused on cultural sensitivity. (https://yrpofri.org/).
 That training continues with all new hires.